 - Plan action items that relate to what you’re fasting about.
 For example, if you know someone who is sick, take time as you’re fasting to send them a note or serve them in some manner.
 If you’re looking for a job, use the time to study the Church’s employment resources.
 Make fasting about working together with the Lord.

 Fasting may not always go by as fast as we’d like it to, but by using your time wisely you can learn how to find the joy in it.

 Faith and agency are tightly linked together.
 Faith requires us to take the first step in the dark and to make choices we may not always understand or feel totally comfortable with.
 If you feel like the flame of your faith may be sputtering out, here are some ideas about how to reignite the spark:

 - Elder Jeffrey R. Holland invited everyone struggling with their testimony to lean on his.
 Make a goal to study the testimonies of others on a regular basis.
 This could be the living prophets and apostles or it could be talking with trusted friends and Church leaders.

 - Set goals, period.
-Set goals as an individual and as families.
+Set goals as an individual and as a family.
 Making plans, making choices, and moving forward is faith in action.
-Here’s a great article about how to harness the planning tools of missionaries to ensure success.
+Consider studying the goal-setting section in Preach My Gospel to learn more about powerful goals.

 Just remember to never give up and keep moving forward.
 Faith isn’t just praying we won’t fall down; it’s getting up even if we fall.